kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I passed my elliptic curves qual!
 (June 14th at 1:30pm).
 Thank you Silverman, and my bird studying mascott, Verschiebung McFlocland!
 - I received the Southwest Quantum Information and Technology (SQuInT) Fellowship!
 I will be attending this workshop in Albuquerque, New Mexico!
 (Fellowship pays for registration, hotel, flight).
 - I will be attending the Banff Isogeny-based graphs research workshop hosted by de Quehen, Petit and Martindale!
 Our assigned research topic concerns expander graphs (of course!) as they relate to isogeny-based cryptography!
 Excited to be back in Banff!
+- I have received acceptance to the quantum project research class, where I will be working on a Quantum Backtracking algorithms project, with the intention of producing a joint manuscript by the end of the term.
+This is the first time the class is being run, and I was 1 out of 80 accepted group participants (total of 33 groups), with mentorship from a PI.
+I'm thrilled!
 - I received a Fellowship to attend the Institute of Logic and Data Science's Coq and Lean School, which is co-located with the Working Formal Methods Symposium (FROM) 2023, in Bucharest!
 - I've been accepted as a student volunteer (SV) for IEEE Quantum Computation and Engineering (QCE), which will be in Bellevue, Washington!
 See you there!
 - I am an invited participant to the Pre-Arizona winter school!
 The group to which I am assigned is "Abelian varieties over finite fields"